kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 Kubernetes 1.27 and newer provide the mechanism of [scheduling readiness](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness/) to prevent kube-scheduler from assigning Nodes to Pods.

-A Kueue webhook will inject to Pods subject to queueing:
+A Kueue webhook will inject to [Pods subject to queueing](#pods-subject-to-queueing):
 - A scheduling gate `kueue.x-k8s.io/admission` to prevent the Pod from scheduling.
 - A label `kueue.x-k8s.io/managed: true` so that users can easily identify pods that are/were managed by Kueue.
+- A finalizer `kueue.x-k8s.io/managed` in order to reliably track pod terminations.

 #### Pods subject to queueing

 Not all Pods in a cluster should be subject to queueing.
 In particular the following pods should be excluded from getting the scheduling gate or label.

 1. Pods owned by other job APIs managed by kueue.